ksassnowski/venture-docs/docs/extending-venture/plugins.md

 Corresponds to `PluginContext::onWorkflowAdding`.

-- This event fires after a job was processed successfully.
+- This event fires when a nested workflow is getting added to a workflow.
+This happens at the beginning of the `addWorkflow` method.
-- This event fires after the `then` callback of the corresponding workflow was called.
+- When this event fires, the nested workflow has not been added yet so you can still make changes.

 #### Payload